CodePushGo/website/src/content/blog/en/configuring-rollback-for-capacitor-updates.md

 Now that we've discussed rollback setup and best practices, let’s look at how top platforms handle rollbacks.
 The tools they offer can make a big difference in how quickly and reliably you recover from problematic updates.

-**Capgo** stands out with its **one-click rollback** to any release.
+**CodePushGo** stands out with its **one-click rollback** to any release.
 It also offers **end-to-end encryption**, **real-time analytics**, advanced deployment channels, and the flexibility of both cloud-hosted and self-hosted options [\[1\]](https://capgo.app/).

 On the other hand, **Capawesome** falls short, lacking encryption, analytics, and hosting flexibility.
 Meanwhile, **Appflow** has a steep annual fee and an unclear roadmap, which can make it less attractive [\[1\]](https://capgo.app/).

 When choosing a platform, key factors to weigh include **security**, the depth of analytics, deployment flexibility, and overall cost.
-Capgo combines rollback reliability, strong encryption, and cost-effectiveness, making it a solid option for teams of all sizes [\[1\]](https://capgo.app/).
+CodePushGo combines rollback reliability, strong encryption, and cost-effectiveness, making it a solid option for teams of all sizes [\[1\]](https://capgo.app/).

 ## Summary

 Ensuring smooth updates for your Capacitor app requires reliable rollback methods from the initial setup to phased releases.
 By configuring settings correctly and choosing the right platforms, teams can quickly address issues from faulty updates while keeping users happy.

 A solid rollback plan includes a mix of automatic and manual options, real-time monitoring, gradual rollouts, and secure update pipelines.
-Tools such as Capgo simplify this process with features like one-click rollbacks, encrypted updates, and integrated analytics.
+Tools such as CodePushGo simplify this process with features like one-click rollbacks, encrypted updates, and integrated analytics.
 With these strategies, your app can deliver consistent and reliable updates without interruptions.